rori109/FbWebsite/README.md

 the website was built as an independant project to show my college lecturer.
-IT IS UNFINISHED! it focuses on reading, writing and displaying data from a real time database. notable functions in website:
+IT IS UNFINISHED! it focuses on reading, writing and displaying data from a real time database, google firebase. notable functions in website:
 1) upload data to google firebase
 2) read data from google firebase in real time (updates if you change any data)